 A jubilant celebration commenced.
 Not just at the casino or even the strip but throughout the entire world once the Internet got hold of the story.
 The odds of being exactly right on a roulette wheel is 1 in 37 despite the 35 to 1 payout when picking an exact number.
 Getting the same number two spins in a row only had a 1 in 1369 chance of happening, approximately 0.07%.

 Certainly not impossible but certainly long odds which is why there wound up being a Federal Investigation that took nearly two years to resolve.
 Despite popular belief, there appeared to be no evidence of foul play either from the gambler nor was there any conspiracy between Hunter and the casino’s staff.
 They eventually ruled everything nothing was amiss and Hunter was just incredibly lucky.
 The casino owed him the full amount of money that they paid in installments to narrowly avoid bankruptcy.

 People, for the most part, attributed it as nothing more than an incredibly good streak of luck.
 Hunter, however, claimed that a so-called Good Luck Spirit had helped him achieve his riches.
 That belief attained only a minimal amount of traction even amongst patrons of the World Wide Web.

 “Now he believes this ‘Good Luck Spirit’ is actually a precursor of Earth’s impending doom,” Dexter explained.
 “It is up to us, the 3PF, to quell vengeful apparitions before they devour the planet.”

-“A paramilitary group fighting vengeful spirits of a rich man that want his soul?” asked Willy.
+“A paramilitary group fighting vengeful spirits of a rich man that want to eat the planet?” asked Willy.
 “That sounds like a pretty badass premise to a novel.”

 Dexter lowered his rifle toward the ground with one hand as he rubbed his chin with the other.
 “Or a good one for a Netflix series or at least a video game.
 We’d have to sand out some of the edges but it could work.”
 He nodded his head.
 “It definitely could work.”